Are you looking for team huddle ideas? You’ve come to the right place.

 📌 PRO TIP: To quickly view your staff’s daily productivity in Shopify POS, select Analytics from the Home menu and click Staff report.
 From here, you can see each staff’s average order value, items per order, gross and net sales, and more.

-The frequency of your shift stand up can depend on a variety of factors—especially the topics you plan to cover.
-Here are three main types of huddle team meetings.
+The frequency of your team huddles can depend on a variety of factors—especially the topics you plan to cover.
+Here are three main types of team huddle meetings:

-A daily huddle does what the name suggests.
+A daily team huddle does what the name suggests.
 At a certain point during the working day (typically before the store opens or prior to their shift starts), employees and the store manager get together for a stand-up meeting.
-Most retailers use quick daily huddles because they’re quick, effective, and keep store associates aligned with the store’s goals and to-do list.
+Most retailers use quick daily team huddles because they’re fast, effective, and keep store associates aligned with the store’s goals and to-do list.